-The grant is for early career principal investigators to develop their career and establish their own teams.
+The grant is for very early career principal investigators to develop their career and establish their own teams.

 - Applicants should be at a senior postdoctoral, assistant professor, associate professor (time-limited) or equivalent level

 - Applicants may be basic/experimental researchers or clinician researchers

 - Applicants should have completed their PhD approximately within the past four to eight years